As protests simmer, Brazil's national anthem soars at World Cup

-RIO DE JANEIRO Few people know the words.
+RIO DE JANEIRO, June 20 Few people know the words.
 Fewer still can faithfully carry its bouncy melody.

 But a resurgent national anthem in Brazil is transforming each World Cup appearance by its national team into a collective expression of the country's frustrations - both on and off the soccer field.